Intel Core i9-10900KS Special Edition CPU Spotted

 The 10900KS could end up being a similar offering, though it seems difficult to fathom a 5.0 or 5.1GHz all-core-turbo frequency on 10 14nm cores without encountering serious power and heat issues.

-Also possible is a higher all-core turbo clock, with Intel still using a turbo core hierarchy, where some cores boost higher than others.
+Also possibility is a higher all-core turbo clock, with Intel continuing to use a turbo core hierarchy, where some cores boost higher than others.

 Again though, this is purely speculation.
-This is the first we've heard of the 10900KS so we have no idea when it will come out or what it will offer.
+This is the first we've heard of the 10900KS so we have no idea when it will come out or what it will offer in attempts to compete with the best gaming CPUs.
 But with Intel's past two generations of Core microarchitectures featuring a "Special Edition" SKU, it seems reasonable that Intel would continue the tradition with Comet Lake-S.